9 Best Mind-Expanding Movies Like "Lucy"

 How would you rate Lucy out of 5 stars?

 Have you ever imagined what we could do if our brain worked at 100% of its capacity?
-We have achieved so much using only 10%.
+We have achieved so much using only 10% (or so does the movie says).
 One can only imagine what would happen if someone could use all of it at once.
 Wouldn’t we become cleverer and faster?

 Directed by Luc Besson, Lucy takes these difficult questions heads on.
 It’s a story about a young woman Lucy (Scarlett Johansson), who becomes superhuman after a drug enters her bloodstream, turning her into a ruthless warrior.
 The whole movie explores the concept of untapped powers of the brain while keeping you glued to your seat.